bhargavsp/nexus/README.md

 ### configuring the nexus
 |||
 |:---:|:---:|
+install java 8 | java 11 doesnt work with nexus https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/amazon-linux-install.html
 get the latest vesion from | https://help.sonatype.com/en/download.html download in OPT directory |
-create the *nexus* user |(useradd nexus) give sudoers permissions | (visudo file) nexus ALL=(ALL) NOPASSWD: ALL change the owner and group for the files nexus and sonatype-work |
-open nexus.rc file in bin and update the file change to | run_as_user="nexus", we are going to run the nexus server with the *nexus user* run the nexus as a service | sudo ln -s /opt/nexus-3.15.2-01/bin/nexus /etc/init.d/nexus switch to the nexus user | sudo su - nexus
+change the name of sonarqube for further use and simplicity | mv /opt/nexus-3.15.2-01 /opt/nexus create the *nexus* user |(useradd nexus) give sudoers permissions | (visudo file) nexus ALL=(ALL) NOPASSWD: ALL change the owner and group for the files nexus and sonatype-work | chown -R nexus:nexus /opt/nexus, chown -R nexus:nexus /opt/sonatype-work, chmod -R 775 /opt/nexus, chmod -R 775 /opt/sonatype-work open nexus.rc file in bin and update the file change to | run_as_user="nexus", we are going to run the nexus server with the *nexus user* run the nexus as a service | sudo ln -s /opt/nexus-3.15.2-01/bin/nexus /etc/init.d/nexus switch to the nexus user | sudo su - nexus